Great Australian Bight: History and exploration

 The Great Australian Bight was first encountered by European explorers in 1627 when Dutch navigator François Thijssen sailed along its western margins.
 The coast was later first accurately charted by the English navigator Matthew Flinders in 1802, during his circumnavigation of the Australian continent.
 A later land-based survey was accomplished by the English explorer Edward John Eyre.

 Natural history

-The bight came into existence when Gondwana broke apart and separated Antarctica from Australia around 50 million years ago.
+The bight came into existence when Gondwana, along what is now Wilkes Land and Terre Adélie, broke apart and separated Antarctica from Australia around 50 million years ago.